stronnag/LTM-lua/README.md

 ## Caveats

 Tested on a Radiomaster TX16S with OpenTX 2.3.9 (and 2.3.10 nightlies), internal module.
-Requires smartport (e.g. Frsky D16) compatible RX on the aircraft.
+Requires smartport (e.g. Frsky D16) compatible RX on the aircraft, and EdgeTX.

 The scripts have also been tested using Crossfire with Taranis x9D+se, OpenTX 2.3 +luac, full Crossfire TX, Nano RX and the [u360gts antenna tracker](https://github.com/raul-ortega/u360gts).